Leonardo-Boss/suckless-site/dwm.suckless.org/status_monitor/index.md

   status bar where you can refresh each "block" independently by update time or signal.
 * [dwmblocks](https://github.com/ashish-yadav11/dwmblocks) - rewrite of
-  dwmblocks with some removed and some added features.
+  dwmblocks with added features including clickability, cursor hinting and color.
 * [dwms](https://github.com/ianremmler/dwms) - displays time, network, audio,
   and battery status, written in Go using XGB.
 * [dwmsd](https://github.com/johnko/dwmsd) - a daemon that listens on localhost